 The noncontrolling interests in property partnerships consist of the outside equity interests in ventures that are consolidated with the financial results of the Company because the Company exercises control over the entities that own the properties.
-The equity interests in these ventures that are not owned by the Company, totaling approximately \$1.7 billion at June 30, 2017 and \$1.5 billion at December 31, 2016, are included in Noncontrolling Interests- Property Partnerships in the accompanying Consolidated Balance Sheets.
+The equity interests in these ventures that are not owned by the Company, totaling approximately \$1.7 billion at September 30, 2017 and \$1.5 billion at December 31, 2016, are included in Noncontrolling Interests- Property Partnerships in the accompanying Consolidated Balance Sheets.

 On May 12, 2016, the partners in the Company's consolidated entity that owns Salesforce Tower located in San Francisco, California amended the venture agreement.
 Under the venture agreement, if the Company elects to fund the construction of Salesforce Tower without a construction loan (or a construction loan of less than 50% of project costs) and the venture has commenced vertical construction of the project, then the partner's capital funding obligation shall be limited, in which event the Company shall fund up to 2.5% of the total project costs (i.e., 50% of the partner's 5% interest in the venture) in the form of a loan to the partner.
 This loan would bear interest at the then prevailing market interest rates for construction loans.
 Under the amended agreement, the partners have agreed to structure this funding by the Company as preferred equity rather than a loan.
 The preferred equity contributed by the Company shall earn a preferred return equal to LIBOR plus 3.00% per annum and shall be payable to the Company out of any distributions to which the partner would otherwise be entitled until such preferred equity and preferred return have been repaid to the Company.
-As of June 30, 2017, the Company had contributed an aggregate of approximately \$13.5 million of preferred equity to the venture.
+As of September 30, 2017, the Company had contributed an aggregate of approximately \$15.2 million of preferred equity to the venture.
+Also, under the agreement, (1) the partner has the right to cause the Company to purchase the partner's interest after the defined stabilization date and (2) the Company has the right to acquire the partner's interest on the third anniversary of the stabilization date, in each case at an agreed upon purchase price or appraised value; provided, however, if certain return thresholds are achieved the partner will be entitled to an additional promoted interest.